vamsi1281977/Project-Euler-Lite/README.md

 7. This problem can be solved using a variation of Lucy Hedgehog's algorithm for Problem 10.
 Prime(10001) = 104743.
 8. Largest product of 13 contiguous digits is 23514624000.
 9. The Pythagorean triple with a + b + c = p = 1000 is (200, 375, 425) = 25 * (8, 15, 17). abc = 31875000.
+10. Lucy Hedgehog has the best answer to this problem.
+The Lucy Hedgehog algorithm can be modified to compute Prime_Pi(x).
+The Prime_Pi(x) can be used to solve problem 7.
+S(x): sum of all primes not greater than x, S(2000000) = 142913828922.